 Specify Required Privacy Controls Associated with PI

-Goal For Incoming, Internally Generated and Outgoing PI, specify the s required to enforce the privacy policy associated with the PI.
+Goal For Incoming, Internally Generated and Outgoing PI, specify the Privacy Controls required to enforce the privacy policy associated with the PI.
 Privacy controls may be pre-defined or may be derived.
-In either case, s are typically associated with specific that apply to the PI.
+In either case, Privacy Controls are typically associated with specific Privacy Principles that apply to the PI.

 Definition Control is a process designed to provide reasonable assurance regarding the achievement of stated objectives.

-Definition Privacy Controls are administrative, technical and physical safeguards employed within an organization or Domain in order to protect PI.
+Definition Privacy Controls are administrative, technical and physical safeguards employed within an organization or Domain in order to protect and manage PI.
 They are the means by which privacy policies are satisfied in an operational setting.

 Specify Inherited Privacy Controls

-Objective Specify the required Privacy Controls which are inherited from Domains or Systems within Domains.
+Objective Specify the required Privacy Controls which are inherited from Domains or Systems or Processes within Domains.

 Example: